ucb-bar/dsptools/src/main/scala/dsptools/numbers/blackbox_compatibility/README.md

 * Ceil

 # Conversion functions between synthesizable Chisel number types + DspReal (use with caution!)

 > Note: These are only good for golden model testing.
 They should *never* be used in your final design.

 * SInt -> Real
 * Real -> SInt

 # Non-synthesizable operations that don't have Chisel number type equivalents

 > Note: These work with Verilator + FIRRTL interpreter, but can't be used with type classes.

 * Ln
 * Log10
 * Exp
 * Sqrt
 * Pow

 # Non-synthesizable operations that don't have Chisel number type equivalents and *only* work with FIRRTL interpreter.
-(Verilog doesn't support these :( -- we'll build out approximation functions and update as they get added...)
+(Verilator doesn't support these :( -- we'll build out approximation functions and update as they get added... = Should be all of them, but with potentially less precision...)
 * Sin
 * Cos
 * Tan